Fully managed¶

 - Initialize your application with a

-Procfile, then push your code to Caution. - Caution builds the enclave image, provisions the deployment, and runs your application in a managed enclave environment.
+Procfile, then push your code to Caution. - Caution runs the standard Docker build, provisions the deployment, and runs your application in a managed enclave environment.

 Setup guide